makerdao/community/governance/votes/Executive Vote - April 29, 2022.md

 ### DssVest and ESM Interaction

-_This section clarifies the need for the previous vesting streams to take place on a new DssVest contract_.
+_This section clarifies the need for the above vesting streams to take place on a new DssVest contract_.

 The DssVest DAI contract is being updated to prevent `vat.suck` calls being possible in the event of emergency shutdown.
 This involves including a check to ensure that `vat.suck` only works when the system is live for all new vest contracts.
 For existing contracts, the ESM will be relied to allow keepers to remove pause proxy permissions if governance becomes malicious after shutdown.
 Note that this is relevant only after shutdown occurs.
 All vest functionality remains the same as per the original contract.
 All existing streams are remaining the same, but the new streams are from a new contract.